 A Traveler’s Guide to Vietnamese Lunar New Year

-In 2020, Tet Festival is observed on January 25.
-Typically public holidays will be granted for seven days.
+In 2020, Tet Festival takes part on January 25.
+Typically public holidays will last for seven days.
 The specific days taken will depend on how the dates fall over a weekend, and extra days may be declared holidays to bridge to weekends.
 During this time a lot of shops and businesses will be closed or running on a skeleton crew.
 In 2021, Tet Festival is celebrated on February 12.

-Since Tết is the most important festival for Vietnamese, preparations for the celebration begins well in advance.
-Vietnamese people start preparing for Tết weeks in advance (much as westerners start preparing for Christmas as soon as Halloween is out of the door).
+Since Tết is the most important festival in Vietnam, preparations for the celebration begin well in advance.
+Vietnamese people start preparing for Tết weeks in advance.
+It is the same as westerners start preparing for Christmas as soon as Halloween is out of the door.
 The actual celebrations are divided into three periods: Tất Niên (penultimate New Year’s Eve); Giao Thừa (New Year’s Eve); and Tân Niên (New Year itself).

 Tết is the time for family and to show their gratitude to their ancestors.
 Vietnamese people practice an ancient form of ancestor worshipping.
 They believe that the spirits of the dead still live on, visit and protect the living through the year.
 During ‘Tết’ time, ancestors are invited to join the holiday with traditional meals and offerings being placed on the family altars.
 On the final day of ‘Tết’, the paper offering will be burnt as Vietnamese believe that how their ancestors receive the offering.
 Throughout the holidays Vietnamese will gather visit their family, friends and their teachers to wish them a happy as well as full of prosperity new year.

-3.3.
-Sightseeing: some tourist attractions remain open during Tet, but many museums, mausoleums, and indoor exhibition places will be closed for the first three days of Tet.
+Some tourist attractions remain open during Tet, but many museums, mausoleums, and indoor exhibition places will be closed for the first three this festival in Vietnam.
 Make sure to check the schedule carefully before you go.
 Temples will be the only part of cities that remain busy as most locals visit them throughout the holiday.
 If you’re looking for a relaxed, meditative atmosphere then this is not the time to come.
 If you want to see real Vietnamese culture and families paying their respects to gods and ancestors then you could temple hop for days.

-3.6.
-Banks: ATMs will be working but banks will be closed for the national holiday.
+ATMs would work, but banks will be closed for the national holiday.

-It’s vital to know about the weather before you travel so you can prepare before hands, The Tet Holiday usually falls in mid-January or February.
-Dry, bright weather is expected across Vietnam.
-Temperatures in the north (Hanoi, Halong Bay) will be relatively cool (avg temp: 17 °C) but higher in central Vietnam (Hoi An, Danang, Hue, Nha Trang, etc) and South Vietnam (Ho Chi Minh City, Mekong Delta) (avg temp: 25-28 °C).
+It’s vital to know about the weather before you travel so you can prepare before hands.
+This festival in Vietnam usually falls in mid-January or February.
+All across Vietnam the weather is dry and bright.
+Temperatures in the north (Hanoi, Halong Bay) will be relatively cool (avg temp: 17 °C), but higher in central Vietnam (Hoi An, Danang, Hue, Nha Trang, etc) and South Vietnam (Ho Chi Minh City, Mekong Delta) (avg temp: 25-28 °C).

 So to sum up, we get you some tips for traveling during ‘Tết’, because there are a few social and cultural traps that the unwitting foreigner could easily fall into without the relevant knowledge.
 For Vietnamese, the first few days of the New Year set the tone for the whole year to come – so it’s important not to put your foot in it.